xpsi-group/neost/joss/paper.md

 [ADD SOMETHING HERE ON THE NUMERICAL DETAILS, DEPENDENCIES ETC.]
 The core routines of NEoST are written in Cython [@cython2011], and are dependent on the GNU Scientific Library [GSL,
 @Gough:2009].
+In case the user does not wish to use cythonised code, an alternative set of routines written purely in Python are available as well.
 High-level object-oriented model construction is performed by a user in the Python language.

 Release versions of NEoST are freely available on GitHub under the GNU General Public License.
 Extensive documentation, step-by-step tutorials, and reproduction